Skip to content

 View all vacancies in this region

 With experience, you could specialise in an area like auditing or forensic accounting, or become a manager in a practice.
-You could then move into a partnership or become a finance director.
+From there, you could move into a partnership or become a finance director.

-You could become self-employed or set up your own company.
+You might also become a self-employed consultant or set up your own company.

 Skills required and how your skills match up